-Many Bay Area homeowners can save more than $1,000 a year by switching from their current insurance company to a lower-priced one.
-Some will save more than $2,000.
+Most Bay Area homeowners can save more than $500 a year by switching from their current insurance company to a lower-priced one.
+Some will save more than $1,500.

-We examined annual premiums for sample policyholders for the companies that write almost all of the homeowners insurance business in California.
+Our researchers collected annual premiums for sample policyholders from the companies that write almost all of the homeowners insurance business in the area.
 Costs vary significantly from company to company.
-For instance, a family living in Redwood City in a home with a replacement cost of $550,000 would pay only $834 per year with Hippo, $846 with Pacific Specialty, or $943 with CSAA, but pay more than $2,000 per year with AIG, Chubb, Farmers, Foremost, Liberty, or MetLife.
+For instance, our family living in a home in Richmond needing $750,000 of coverage would pay $1,005 per year with American Modern, $1,033 with Pacific Specialty, $1,034 with Kemper, or $1,176 with Travelers, compared to $3,521 with Encompass, $3,678 with Foremost, or $4,573 with Farmers.
+Condo owners and renters will also save money by shopping around for better rates.

-Because pricing methods and premiums can dramatically change over time, shop around for a better rate every other year or so.
-But don’t wait until the end of your policy term to shop or switch.
+Because pricing methods and premiums can dramatically change over time, shop around for a better rate every few years.
+But don’t wait until the end of your policy term.
 If you change insurers, your old company must reimburse you for the unused portion of any payments you’ve made.

-Although rates for homeowners insurance depend largely on variables you can’t control, there are steps you can take—besides shopping for the best rate—to minimize costs:
+Although what you’ll pay to insure your home depends largely on variables you can’t control, there are steps you can take—besides shopping for the best rate—to minimize costs:

 - Choose a high deductible.